alfrix/docs/docs/library/scummvm.md

-# Cave Story (NXEngine)
+# ScummVM

-ScummVM is an interpreter for point-and-click adventure games that can be used as a libretro core.
+[ScummVM](http://scummvm.org) is an interpreter for point-and-click adventure games that can be used as a libretro core.

 ## Background

-[ScummVM](http://scummvm.org) is a program which allows you to run certain classic graphical point-and-click adventure games, provided you already have their data files.
+ScummVM is a program which allows you to run certain classic graphical point-and-click adventure games, provided you already have their data files.
 The clever part about this: ScummVM just replaces the executables shipped with the games, allowing you to play them on systems for which they were never designed!

 ### Author(s)